OpenID Connect (OIDC) Authenticator

 The URI of the OIDC Provider

-The field of the ID Token that indicates the DAP username.
+The field of the ID Token that indicates the Conjur username.

 Recommended: To avoid duplication, this property should use a field that holds unique values, for example, username or userID